backendbaz/blog-management-nest/README.md

 - Modular and maintainable architecture
 - Data Validation and Transformation (Pipes and DTOs)
 - Using Mapped Types to avoid Code Duplication
+- Using Dependency Injection (DI) - declare, connect and inject
+- Using Services to isolate business logic

 # 🛠️ Project Setup